hairylemon-developers/form-guard/README.md

 Once installed simply add the ```form_guard``` validator to fields in your form Blueprint that you want to protect.

 These should be added under Validation -> Rules on your field.

-## License

-Form Guard requires a license to be used while on a production site.
-You may use Form Guard without a license while your site is in development or testing.